Disclosure Statements

 Our Structure

 5.13.
-The underlying bond assets are acquired and held to the credit of the Cell.
-Holders of Bond Tokens and other creditors in respect of the Bond Tokens have recourse solely to the assets of the Cell and have no recourse to the assets of the Issuer’s general account, any other segregated account, or Bondi Technology Inc.
+The underlying bond assets are acquired and held to the credit of the Cell, custodied through a licensed investment broker.
+Holders of Bond Tokens and other creditors in respect of the Bond Tokens have recourse solely to the assets of the Cell and have no recourse to the assets of the Issuer's general account, any other segregated account, or Bondi Technology Inc. Distributions from the Cell (coupon payments and redemption proceeds) flow through Ensuro Re Ltd. into Bondi's non-custodial distribution smart contracts, which disburse amounts to verified Bond Token holder wallets.
+Bond Token holders receive distributions directly to their wallets via smart contract execution; Bondi does not intermediate or hold funds at any stage.

 5.14.
 Holders of Bond Tokens have no ownership interest in Bondi Technology Inc. or its affiliates.
-Their rights are strictly contractual and linked to the performance of the underlying bonds and the terms governing the Cell.
+Their rights are strictly contractual and linked to the performance of the underlying bonds, the applicable Bond Token series, and the terms governing the Cell.

 5.15.
 As an innovative entity operating at the intersection of traditional finance and blockchain technology, Bondi has limited operating history.
 The rapidly evolving nature of blockchain and digital asset markets, as well as evolving regulation in Bermuda and Panama, may impact our capacity to scale operations or respond to market and regulatory shifts.